profsmith89/ctps/_sources/chap02.md

 Unfortunately, just because a design pattern is commonly used doesn't mean it isn't without headaches.
 This pattern requires us to add the statement `if i != -1:` to our script, which we are supposed to read as "if `find` returned a valid index into `the_line` then we found an opening double-quote character at index `i`."
 Yeah, it doesn't look much like that to me either (and hence our added comment).

 While not an issue with the structure of the logic, many programmers also dislike this design pattern because it can break up a script's flow with lots of checks for uncommon error conditions.
-When we are constantly distracted by infrequently-true error checks, it can make it very hard to read the script to understand its primary function.
+When we are constantly distracted by infrequently true error checks, it can make it very hard to read the script to understand its primary function.
 We can solve this headache by using a different design pattern for error handling, which keeps exceptional events out of the main flow of your algorithm.
 We will talk about this other design pattern in a later problem-to-be-solved.

 ## Never go too long without testing